AI Detector False Positive Rates: 2026 Data Compared

 The childhood story opening appears 1,779 times annually in graduate applications.
 Here's what actually works: frame narratives, the 4 Ws technique, and why 90% of applicants get their introductions catastrophically wrong.

-Only ~10% of international master's students get TA/RA/GA funding.
-Data on 220K+ assistantships, competition ratios, and which schools actually fund MS.
+Only ~10% of international MS students get TA/RA/GA funding.
+Data on 220K+ assistantships and which schools actually fund master's students.

 University of Chicago research reveals Pangram Labs achieves near-zero false positives on admissions essays while Turnitin faces institutional backlash.
 With Vanderbilt, UC schools disabling competitors, here's why admissions offices are standardizing on Pangram's API-first approach.